Hallmark Cards: Employees

 Worldwide, Hallmark has over 27,000 employees; 20,000 of them work in the United States, about 5,600 of whom are full-time employees.
 About 2,700 Hallmarkers work at the Kansas City headquarters.

 Management

 On June 26, 2019, it was announced that Mike Perry would serve as president and CEO, while Donald J. Hall Jr. serves as executive chairman and David E. Hall as executive vice-chairman.

 Creative resources

 Hallmark's creative staff consists of around 900 artists, designers, stylists, writers, editors, and photographers.
 Together, they generate more than 19,000 new and redesigned greeting cards and related products per year.
-The company offers more than 48,000 products in its model line at any one time.
+The company offers more than 48,000 products at any one time.

 Products and services

 Hallmark offers or has offered the following products and services:

 Greeting cards

 Hallmark Cards feature several brands and licenses.
 Shoebox, the company's line of humorous cards, evolved from studio cards.
-Maxine (by John Wagner), was introduced in 1986 when she appeared on several Shoebox cards the year the alternative card line was launched. hoops&yoyo, were characters created by Bob Holt and Mike Adair.
-Revilo is another popular line, by artist Oliver Christianson ("Revilo" is "Oliver" spelled backwards).
+Maxine™ was introduced in 1986 when she appeared on several Shoebox cards the year the alternative card line was launched. hoops&yoyo. and Revilo are other popular lines.
 Forever Friends was purchased in 1994 from English entrepreneur Andrew Brownsword, who for four years subsequently was Chief Executive of Hallmark Europe.
 Image Craft was acquired by the William E. Coutts Company subsidiary of Hallmark Canada in the mid-2000s.

 Hallmark has provided software for creating and printing cards.
 This software has been known as Hallmark Card Studio, with partner Nova Development, and Microsoft Greetings Workshop in partner with Microsoft.